nirbar/PanelSwWixExtension/README.md

 - 27000: TopShelf error template for prompting user on errors.
 - 27001: ExecOn error template for prompting user on errors.
+- 27002: ServiceConfig error template for prompting user on errors.

 ## Properties